Asperger Works Board of Directors

 Marion received Pentucket Bank’s Community Service Award in 2013 and is an active participant in various community organizations.
 She currently sits on the Board of the North Andover Historical Society and the Essex Art Center of Lawrence.

 Marion attended Rivier College of Nashua, NH and received an Associate’s degree in Art and Fashion Design.
 She then continued her schooling at Hesser College of Manchester, NH earning her degree in Business Management.
 In her spare time, she enjoys gardening.
 But her greatest passion is oil painting at which she excels.

 Marion also likes to volunteer her time to local nonprofit organizations.
 Initially, she joined the Advisory Board of Asperger Works to share her to invaluable service as the organization’s go-to person for financial matters.
 But once it was noted that she spent a considerable amount of time doing the work of Board members, she was invited to join our Board, which she gracefully accepted.

-Eric Janowski is the youngest member of our organization.
-He is an Associate Accountant with LitmanGerson Associates, LLP and is in the process of becoming certified as a CPA.
+Eric Janowski is an Associate Accountant with LitmanGerson Associates, LLP and is in the process of becoming certified as a CPA.
 He received his education at Merrimack College (Bachelors in Business Administration) and the University of Massachusetts Amherst (Masters in Accounting).
 He brings to our Board his experiences as a Teen Parent Program Volunteer, a volunteer for Target; an accounting graduate teaching assistant at Merrimack College, and as an accountant with LitmanGerson Associates, LLP, with prior experience at Stephen E. Paolini, PC.
 Eric hopes that his experiences in the accounting field will allow him to “enhance the prosperity” of our organization.